 Amount Per Serving Calories 67Total Fat 1gSaturated Fat 3gSodium 1mgCarbohydrates 12gFiber 2gSugar 1gProtein 3g

 Roti or Phulka is a soft Indian flatbread made with wheat flour, water, salt, and oil.
-The roti is usually prepared with a dough which is rolled into a circular shape and then cooked on a tawa until it puffs up.
-It is also called chapathi, rotli, pulka in different parts of India.
+The roti is usually prepared with a dough that is rolled into a circular shape and then cooked on a Tawa until it puffs up.
+It is also called chapati, roti, pulka in different parts of India.
 It is one of the staple food and it is usually served for breakfast, lunch, dinner with any veg curries, nonveg curries of individual choice.

 Usually, 2: ¾ can be the flour-water ratio for making Chapathi/roti.
 But it again depends on the brand and type of flour that we are using.
 So it is best to start adding water gradually while combining the dough and explore for the right ratio.